DavOnGit/git-trainer/README.md

 # Git Trainer
----

-This repository is made for training new features and experimental ones :)
+This repository is made for training new and experimental features :)